sgoldenlab/simba/docs/Tutorial_DLC.md

 2. Click on `Load Frames` located in the bottom left-hand corner.

-3. Choose the folder with your video name where your extracted frames are saved and click `Select Folder`. *They should be located at workingdirectory/yourproject/labeled-data/*
+3. Choose the folder with the video name where your extracted frames are saved and click `Select Folder`. *They should be located at workingdirectory/yourproject/labeled-data/*

-4. Then you can start labelling frames. ( more details [here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#d-label-frames))
+4. Now you can start labelling frames. (more details [here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#d-label-frames))

+5. Once all the frames are labelled, move on to **Step 6**.

 ### Step 6: Check Labels

-1. Once all the frames are labelled.
-Under **Check Labels**, click on `Check Labelled Frames` to check the labelled frames.
+1. Under **Check Labels**, click on `Check Labelled Frames` to check the labelled frames.

 ### Step 7: Generate Training Set